Massachusetts-Host-Microbiome-Center/nmr-cdiff/TUTORIAL.md

 ```
 csh
 source nmr-cdiff/etc/env/bin/activate.csh
-cd nmr-cdiff/data/test/20210103_13CGlc
+cd nmr-cdiff/data/test/20210519_13CGlc
-python ../../../scripts/process/process.py 13C 11
+python ../../../scripts/process/process.py 13C 52
 ```
-The program will identify the 13C scans and use scan 11 as the timestamp anchor.
+The program will identify the 13C scans and use scan 52 as the timestamp anchor.

 ### Find the calibration parameters
 Let's first find some calibration parameters to make processing go faster.

 1. You will first be prompted for phase correction.
 Slide the p0 and p1 bars until the spectrum is well-phased.
 Press the "Set Phases" button, and close the window.
-For this spectrum, p0=84 and p1=81 were ideal values.
+For this spectrum, **p0=70.3** and **p1=99.9** were appropriate values.

 2. Next, you will be prompted to calibrate the reference shift.
     - Find a well-separated peak in the reference 13C spectrum of Glucose.
 The peak at **72.405 ppm** appears suitable in [this reference spectrum from HMDB](https://hmdb.ca/spectra/nmr_one_d/166522).
     - In the plot that pops up from process.py, find the corresponding peak in the spectrum, which may be slightly shifted from 72.405 ppm.
 Use the zoom tool to locate the peak and cursor to find the chemical shift at the center of the peak.
 Write down the chemical shift and close the window.
     - In the command line, type the chemical shift that you just wrote down.
 Hit return.
+We found that **69.95 ppm** was the approximate experimental shift for this peak.

 These parameters will be stored to aid with processing each remaining spectrum in the run.